 You may be blonde and tanned or raven haired and pale (I’m blonde and pale… the pic in the sidebar is deceiving!), but if I can relate to you on some level, I’ll read your blog.

-It might be your humour, your love of shoes, or your neurotic tendencies, but if I laugh, find myself nodding along, or feel inspired to comment – I’ll be following you on Bloglovin’ in no time.
+It might be your humour, your love of shoes, or your neurotic conversation, but if I laugh, find myself nodding along, or feel inspired to comment – I’ll be following you on Bloglovin’ in no time.

 2. You’re super easy to follow